guanhomer/Lumos_bianca/README.md

 This Nextflow (v25.10.0) workflow implements a full long-read somatic variant analysis pipeline.
 It supports tumor–normal and tumor-only configurations, running on [Biowulf](https://hpc.nih.gov/) (Slurm scheduler).

+**NOTE:** The implementation in the main branch is for ONT data, for HiFi input please use the `hifi` branch.

 Currently, the pipeline includes the following steps:

 - **Alignment** with minimap2